An official website of the United States Government Here's how you know

 This state-of-the art training facility in Blackstone, Virginia, improves training efficiency, decreases operating costs, and provides hard-skills training for U.S. Department of State personnel and others in the foreign affairs community, including law enforcement personnel.
 Employment with FASTC provides career opportunities in a great place to live.

-To achieve these goals, the Department of State is constructing the Foreign Affairs Security Training Center (FASTC) at Fort Pickett and on adjacent property near Blackstone, Virginia.
-FASTC will provide lifesaving security training to Department of State personnel and members of the foreign affairs community.
+To achieve these goals, the Department of State constructed the Foreign Affairs Security Training Center (FASTC) at Fort Barfoot and on adjacent property near Blackstone, Virginia.
+FASTC provides lifesaving security training to Department of State personnel and members of the foreign affairs community.

-The creation of FASTC will allow for the consolidation of 10 of the current 11 leased or use fee facilities the Department of State used for hard-skills training.
+The creation of FASTC allows for the consolidation of 10 of the current 11 leased or use fee facilities the Department of State used for hard-skills training.

 U.S. Department of State